Azure/Azure-Sentinel/Solutions/ThreatXCloud/Playbooks/ThreatXPlaybooks/ThreatX-BlockIP-URL/readme.md

 # ThreatX-BlockIP-URL Info Playbook
  ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions
- 1. Fetches the list of earlier blocked or allowed URL's and IP's .
+ 1. Fetches the list of earlier blocked or allowed URLs and IPs .
  2. Fetches the new IP's and URL's from incidents and compare them with existing one and update the blacklist .